One of my greatest fears in life is shitting myself on a plane.

 I let my shoulders relax, but not my bowels.
 “Will we have enough time?”
 My flight was due to take off in less than an hour.

 We arrived at the airport, where two passengers were already sat waiting.
 Naite spoke with the lone woman behind the check-in desk, carefully explaining my situation.

 My mind was blown when the airport staff member reassured us both it was going to be okay.
 She told us that we could go to the hospital.
 That I should leave my bag behind and she’d give us a call if the flight started boarding.
 That she’d hold the plane for us until we got back.

 I love this country and its people so much.

 We had 45 minutes until take-off, so I dropped my backpack to the floor and followed Naite back to her car.

-It was, perhaps, what you may expect a hospital to look like on a tiny island in one of the lowest income countries in the world.
-It was dark, dirty, and filled with dust.
-There appeared to be no patients.
+The hospital was, perhaps, what you might expect a hospital to look like on a tiny island in one of the lowest income countries in the world.
+It was dark, dirty, and filled with dust and there appeared to be no other patients.